javalin/website/pages/docs/docs.md

 // Request methods
-body()                                // request body as string bodyAsBytes()                         // request body as array of bytes bodyAsInputStream()                   // request body as input stream bodyAsClass(clazz)                    // request body as specified class (deserialized from JSON) bodyStreamAsClass(clazz)              // request body as specified class (memory optimized version of above) bodyValidator(clazz)                  // request body as validator typed as specified class uploadedFile("name")                  // uploaded file by name uploadedFiles("name")                 // all uploaded files by name uploadedFiles()                       // all uploaded files as list
+body()                                // request body as string bodyAsBytes()                         // request body as array of bytes bodyAsClass(clazz)                    // request body as specified class (deserialized from JSON) bodyStreamAsClass(clazz)              // request body as specified class (memory optimized version of above) bodyValidator(clazz)                  // request body as validator typed as specified class bodyInputStream()                     // the underyling input stream of the request uploadedFile("name")                  // uploaded file by name uploadedFiles("name")                 // all uploaded files by name uploadedFiles()                       // all uploaded files as list